AmpersandJS/ampersand-model/README.md

 user.firstName;
 ```

-## The Registry

-HumanModel also inits a global registery for storing all initted models.
-It's designed to be used for looking up models based on their type, id and optional namespace.

-It's purpose is finding/updating models when we get updates pushed to us from the server.
-This is very important for buildling realtime apps.

-TODO: needs more docs on the registry.

 ## Tests

 An extensive suite of tests can be run by opening `test/index.html` in a browser.
 In order to ensure compatibility with backbone to the extent possible I started with all the tests from Backbone 1.0.0 and modified them to use HumanModel.